mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 007 - Extract Class/readme.md

 # Why is the Code Better? ✨

-Logic code is in just one place together with its rules.
+The logic and its rules are centralized in one place.

 # How Does it Improve the Bijection? 🗺️